gitlabhq/gitlab-runner/docs/configuration/init.md

 the init system.

 NOTE: **Note:**
-`service` will install / un-install, start / stop, and run a program as a service (daemon).
-Currently supports Windows XP+, Linux/(systemd | Upstart | SysV), and macOS/Launchd.
+`service` installs, un-installs, starts, stops, and runs a program as a service (daemon).
+Windows XP+, Linux/(systemd | Upstart | SysV), and macOS/Launchd are supported.

-Once GitLab Runner [is installed](../install/index.md), the service file will be automatically be created:
+When GitLab Runner [is installed](../install/index.md), the service file is automatically created:

 - **systemd:** `/etc/systemd/system/gitlab-runner.service`
 - **upstart:** `/etc/init/gitlab-runner`